Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-## Exporting your Secret Recovery Phrase
+## Exporting your secret recovery phrase

-To export your secret recovery phrase, you will need to Sign In using your password, then navigate to the task bar and select the `View Secret Recovery Phrase` option.
+To export your secret recovery phrase, you will need to sign in using your password.
+Then, navigate to the task bar and select the `View secret recovery phrase` option.

 <br/>